 Usually, hammer and chisel grease include a lithium or molybdenum base, as well as some additional metals, like copper, aluminum, or graphite.
 The percentages in the grease can make a difference, especially when talking about heat tolerance.

-As you already know, power hammers and chisels can get incredibly hot with repeated use, so you need to make sure that your grease is appropriately rated.
+As you already know, Hydraulic hammers and chisels can get incredibly hot with repeated use, so you need to make sure that your grease is appropriately rated.
 If you get some that can’t stand up to the right temperatures, then the grease will melt and leak out of the tool.
 Less grease will cause friction, which can overheat the system, as well as lead to damage, such as fractures or dents in the hammer.

 Never Use Standard Grease or Oil